midhunsezhi/biology_textbook_rag/README.md

 python app.py
 ```

-To see how the embeddings were generated, check out the [this script](/server/generate_embeddings.py).
+To see how the embeddings were generated, check [this script](/server/generate_embeddings.py).